top of page

 About Me

-I'm a NYC-based theatre director, producer, and filmmaker, driven by a lifelong passion for cinema that started in my childhood.
-After earning my Bachelor’s degree in Cinema Studies at SUNY Purchase, I freelanced in various departments within the film industry.
+I'm a NYC-based theatre director, producer, and filmmaker with a lifelong love for storytelling that began with a passion for cinema.
+After earning a degree in Cinema Studies from SUNY Purchase, I worked across different departments in the film industry, building a strong foundation in narrative and visual craft.

 Education